 UAS Sitka’s celebration begins on campus at 5 pm, and will be a mix of virtual and in-person activities.
 Zoom will be used for some sections.
 Featured keynote speaker is Representative Mary Peltola, as well as breakout sessions discussing this year’s theme, “Our Journey Forward.”
 Breakout sessions include choices such as a Mt.
 Edgecumbe Native Youth Olympics demonstration, Ax̱áa painting of dance paddles, an artist discussion panel, films and more.

 UAS Ketchikan is also having a celebration in their library from 11 am to 1:30 pm, featuring a poster session with students from KIC’s Tribal Scholars Program.

-Chancellor Carey said, “The celebration of Indigenous Peoples’ Day is very important to UAS faculty, staff, and students.
-We cherish being on the land of the Aak'w Kwaan and the diversity across our campuses.
+Chancellor Carey said, “The Indigenous peoples of Alaska are recognized not only on this day but throughout the year at all three of our UAS campuses.
+We learn from our Alaska Native friends and colleagues and we cherish being on their beautiful land and the diversity across our campuses.
 I hope that everyone will join us as we celebrate Indigenous Peoples’ Day.”

 Press Release Contact